OPAL

 Home

-Our school has started a programme to improve opportunities for physical activity, socialisation, co-operation, coordination, resilience, creativity, imagination and enjoyment through improved play.
+Our school has been on a journey to improve opportunities for physical activity, socialisation, co-operation, coordination, resilience, creativity, imagination and enjoyment through improved play.

-The OPAL Outdoor Play and Learning Programme is the result of 17 years testing and development in over 250 schools and is now used in Canada and New Zealand as well as across the UK.
-Work has started to adapt the programme for schools in Slovakia, Czech Republic, Hungary, Poland and Austria.
+The OPAL Outdoor Play and Learning Programme is the result of 20 years testing and development in over 250 schools and is now used in Canada and New Zealand as well as across the UK.

 It is based on the idea that as well as learning through good teaching, your children also learn when they play, and as 20% of their time in school is playtime, we want to make sure that this amount of time (equivalent to 1.4 years of primary school) is as good as possible.

-One reason the school is carrying out this programme is that childhood has changed, and many children no longer get their play need met out of school.
+One reason the school is following this programme is that childhood has changed, and many children no longer get their play needs met out of school.

-• Percentage of UK children who only play outdoor with other children at school 56%
+- Percentage of UK children who only play outdoors with other children at school 56%

 There are many proven benefits for school which carry out the OPAL Programme.
 They usually include: more enjoyment of school, less teaching time lost to disputes between children, less accidents and greatly improved behaviour.